gshockv/bg-workers-spike/README.md

-# bg-workers-spike
+# BackgroundWorkers SPIKE Android Application

-Simple background workers Android app built with Jetpack Compose, WorkManager and Data layer
+Simple background workers Android app.
+The main aim of this app is to handle several periodical background jobs on Android independent of the UI lifecycle.

+- Jetpack Compose
+- Kotlin Flow
+- WorkManager
+- Room